 November 2, 2020-Update on how the clinic is currently operating:

-DO NOT PRESENT TO THE CLINIC if you have any of the following: New or worsening cough fever, chills, new or worsening shortness of breath or difficulty breathing, sore throat, painful swallowing, stuffy or runny nose, muscle aches, joint pains, eye infection, altered mental status, nausea or diarrhea, and would like to be tested for COVID-19 please call 811.
-COVID-19 testing is now open for all Albertans, please see the following link to book your test:
+If you have any of the following: New or worsening cough, fever, headache, chills, new or worsening shortness of breath or difficulty breathing, sore throat, painful swallowing, stuffy or runny nose, muscle aches, joint pains, eye infection, altered mental status, nausea or diarrhea, and would like to be tested for COVID-19 please call 811.
+COVID-19 testing is now open for all Albertans, with or without symptoms, please see the following link to book your test: